zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 * In servlet container (Tomcat):
 1) Copy war file from the cxf-jmx/war/target folder to webapp folder in Tomcat.
-2) Start Tomcat (use the same command prompt to start tomcat)
+2) Start Tomcat (use the same command prompt to start Tomcat)
 3) You can find wsdl at http://localhost:8080/simpleService/simpleService?wsdl

 * In Talend ESB OSGi container: